fdsig/image_scraper/README.md

 ## DP Challenge Full Site Scraper

 www.dpchallenge.com images and crowd sourced meta data is the largest single source of image quality dataset availbel and is the source of the Aesthetic Visual Analisis (AVA) dataset.
-Since AVA was innitially scraped there is a significant amount of new metat data.
+Since the AVA benchmarking dataset was innitially scraped in 2012 there is a significant amount of new images and associated meta data.
 Additionally Cammera meta data and full comments are missing.

 The purpuse of aquireing more data is here is fourfold:
 - Addressing class imballance(AVA has more positive than negatively rated images);